Steen Andersen Bille (1751–1833): The Indies – West and East

 In 1777 he was posted to the Danish West Indies (DWI) for two years where he became close friends with the Governor General Peter Clausen and two future Governors, Ernst Walterstorff and Peter Oxholm.
 On his return to Denmark he became second-in-command of the frigate Bornholm, which returned almost immediately to the DWI.
 Sixty of the crew, including Bille, became sick and were left on St Thomas as the ship escorted a convoy to Guadeloupe.
-On the way the convoy encountered three British privateers and all the merchant vessels Bille was escorting were captured. his upset Bille for a long time afterwards, despite his court-martial judging him to be not be responsible for the loss.
+On the way the convoy encountered three British privateers and all the merchant vessels Bille was escorting were captured.
+This upset Bille for a long time afterwards, despite his court-martial judging him to be not be responsible for the loss.

 Bille was promoted to Commander on 18 October 1781 and he was immediately permitted to go on a trading voyage in the Danish East Indiaman Copenhagen, one of the poorest sailing ships the company owned.
 After a difficult voyage to the Dutch Republic, Norway and the East Indies he returned successful, but had suffered many fatalities among his crew.
 On the outward voyage, scurvy had broken out and not one seaman was fit for duty by the time he reached Cape Town.
 There Bille also broke an arm, which was not set properly and which gave him problems for the rest of his life.
 Arriving in Bengal, he sent his second officer home in disgrace, for embezzlement.